wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

   This is a top of the line case and PCB.
 The only things you need to buy for this build are switches and keycaps.
 The kit is $159, plus the cost of your switches and keycaps.

-  Please note that if you want to actually see the RGB underglow you will need to choose the acrylic case.
+  Please note that if you want to actually see the RGB under-glow you will need to choose the acrylic case.

   As for plate options, this is really a personal preference thing.
 Polycarbonate is transparent and would look really good with the acrylic case, whereas brass is really heavy and will provide a very solid feel for your keyboard.